WangTJ/glidars/README.md

 ## Structure of Repositories

-For your inference, the functions help documents can be found in <https://github.com/WangTJ/glidars/tree/master/man>, the example code can be found in <https://github.com/WangTJ/glidars/tree/master/analysis/main.R>
+Source codes of functions in R can be found in <https://github.com/WangTJ/glidars/tree/master/R>, functinos in C++ can be forund in <https://github.com/WangTJ/glidars/tree/master/src>.
+The functions help documents can be found in <https://github.com/WangTJ/glidars/tree/master/man>.
+The example analysis code can be found in <https://github.com/WangTJ/glidars/tree/master/analysis/main.R>

+A simulated data is put in <https://github.com/WangTJ/glidars/tree/master/analysis/simu_data.csv>